Introduction to Hazelcast Jet

 Each operator in the pipeline can specify how many parallel instance will run per cluster member; every member will have the same number of parallel instances – Processors.

-Job execution is done on a user-configurable number of threads which use work stealing to balance the amount of work being done on each thread.
-Each worker thread has a list of processors that it is in charge of, and as the processors complete at different rates, the remaining ones are moved between workers to keep the load balanced.
+Job execution is done on a user-configurable number of threads.
+Each worker thread has a list of processors that it is in charge of.
+As the processors complete at different rates, the unutilized processors back off and stay idle, allowing busy workers to catch up to keep the load balanced.

 This approach, called cooperative multi-threading, is one of the core features of Hazelcast Jet and can be roughly compared to green threads; each processor can do a small amount of work each time it is invoked, then yield back to the Hazelcast Jet engine.
 The engine manages a thread pool of fixed size, and on each thread the instances take their turn in a round-robin fashion.